telefonicaid/iot-activation/tutorials/Arduino_StarterKit.md

 You can disable it with command `AT+CEDRXS=0,4` in LTE-M or with command `AT+CEDRXS=0,5` for NB-IoT.

-Effectively the code 4 or 5 will serve you to identify the type of connection you want to configure !!
+Effectively the code 4 or 5 will serve you to identify the type of connection you want to configure!!

 To activate it you must do exactly the same thing, but changing the 0 for a 2, although this time you will have to add a code of 4 digits to configure the cycle time.